 Church leaders along with leaders like Bill Starr, the former President of Young Life, Dr. Merton Stromen of Search Institute, Bob Dye from Youth for Christ, Bob Glockner from the Navigators, Dick Borrud from Lee Valley Ranch in South Dakota, and many, many more provided valuable counsel and leadership.

-Claude Bowen, one of the top trainers in the world of Dale Carnegie had a “road to Damascus experience” with Jesus Christ on a Chicago freeway.
-He intensely studied the Bible over the next few years and then invested 10 years of his life into Tentmakers becoming know as the “chief architect of TENTMAKERS Training.”
-He brought with him the International President of Wycliffe Bible Translators, David Cummings, who provided valuable counsel from a world mission’s perspective.
+Claude Bowen, one of the top trainers in the world with Dale Carnegie had a “road to Damascus experience” with Jesus Christ on a Chicago freeway.
+He intensely studied the Bible over the next few years and then invested 10 years of his life into TENTMAKERS becoming known as the “chief architect of TENTMAKERS Training.”
+He brought with him David Cummings, who at the time was the International President of Wycliffe Bible Translators who provided valuable counsel from a world mission’s perspective.

 Youth Leaders Equipped